Piers Morgan Live: Cancellation

-On February 23, 2014, CNN announced that Piers Morgan Live would be cancelled, with its final episode scheduled to air some time in March.
+On February 23, 2014, CNN announced that Piers Morgan Live would be cancelled, with its final episode scheduled to air some time in March of the same year.
 The series aired its final episode on March 28, 2014; most of the broadcast consisted of coverage of the disappearance of Malaysia Airlines Flight 370.
 Morgan closed the broadcast with an appeal for stronger gun control legislation in the United States, stating that "I’m so pro-American, I want more of you to stay alive."

 CNN would abandon having a talk show in the 9 p.m. hour of its schedule, with new CNN head Jeff Zucker choosing to experiment with airing factual, reality-style documentary series in the timeslot instead.

 Criticism

-The programme was criticised for Morgan’s confrontational interviewing style, where he would interrupt his guests without letting them answer the questions, even though he often claimed that they weren’t answering them.
+The programme was criticised for Morgan’s confrontational interviewing style, where he would interrupt his guests without letting them answer the questions.
+Morgan often claimed that they weren’t answering them.
 Morgan was confronted over his approach by various interviewees such as Ben Shapiro and Chelsea Handler.

 Morgan also experienced controversy over his stance on gun control during his tenure, where he called for increased restrictions on members of the public buying guns.
 Morgan’s interviews with various pro-gun activists in the wake of the Sandy Hook shooting led to a “Deport Piers Morgan” petition being launched on the White House website, which received enough signatures to receive a response from the Obama administration, where they did not deport him, citing First Amendment rights.